This traditional Irish barmbrack tea cake is a perfect afternoon treat. Dried fruit and spices make it extra delicious, also it is yeast-free recipe.

 There are other easy quick breads that are worth mentioning here:

 All of these above mentioned breads are perfect for beginner bakers as there is no kneading or proving required.

-Now the fun part about barmbrack was that according to Irish tradition each loaf contained various objects baked into the bread.
+Now the fun part about barmbrack cake was that according to Irish tradition, each loaf contained various objects baked into the bread.
 Each object had a certain meaning (e.g. if a person found a pea in the bread they would not marry that year.
 A coin represented good fortune, etc.).

 Nowadays you might find a ring in each barmbrack, if you were lucky, that is.
 Finding a ring meant getting married within a year!

-So if you ever find yourself in Ireland around Halloween and buy the barmbrack, be sure to look for the ring!
+So if you ever find yourself in Ireland (15 reasons to visit Ireland) around Halloween and buy the barmbrack, be sure to look for the ring!

 This recipe was adapted from the FOOD website.
-I liked the fact that there is no yeast in it as I was looking for a pretty quick barmbrack recipe.
-And guess what?
-I got it!
-An easy and yummy recipe!
-Yay!
+I liked the fact that there is no yeast in it as I was looking for an easy barmbrack recipe.

 Irish barmbrack tea cake recipe preparation: